Business Bites: Fiesta En Jalisco managers leaving; Emerald City Casino demolition planned; The Electric’s 5th Anniversary party; Downtown Night Market; new Panda Express location planned

 In a post, they said that after 16 years, they were moving on to begin a new chapter of their lives.

-Managers Antonia and Josefa Davis said in their post that customers should use their gift certificates or cash them out by June 30.
+Managers Antonia Verbera and Josefa Davis said in their post that customers should use their gift certificates or cash them out by June 30.

 They said in their post that they “hope to keep serving you in the future.”